Ultis/rawr/ReadMe.txt

 	Added a context menu item to quickly evaluate the upgrade value of the clicked item.
 	Added support for updating the entire item cache from Wowhead.
 	Added parsing for Greatness cards.
 	Rawr.Bear: Now includes correct calcultions for armor in patch 3.0.8.
 Fix for damage reduction calculations for different level targets.
 Added support for Mongoose.
 Fixed calculations for Idol of Terror.
+Added support for soft-capping Survivability.
 	Rawr.Cat: Fix for damage reduction calculations for different level targets.
 Added support for Mongoose, Berserking, Trauma, and Mangle from another feral.
 Fixed calculations for Idol of Terror.
-	Rawr.Healadin:
 	Rawr.HolyPriest: Added Arcane Torrent for blood elves.
 Support for more set bonuses.
 	Rawr.Mage: Added custom graphs for stats scaling.
 Supports extra crit rate from encounter effects (ie, Loatheb).
 Fix for new cycles ignoring flame caps.
 Support for reconjuring mana gems.
 	Rawr.ProtWarr: Adjusted miss rate from 9% to 8%, and dodge rate from 6.5% to 6.4%.